rian39/notes/deleuze_guattari_what_is_1997.md

 The respective independence of variables appears in mathematics when one of them is at a higher power than the first.
 122

-The etats des choses is a function: it is a complex variable that depends on a relation between at least two independent variables 122
+The _etats des choses_ is a function: it is a complex variable that depends on a relation between at least two independent variables 122

 An etats des choses or “derivative” function depends on such a relation: an operation of depotentialization has been carried out that makes possible the comparison of distinct powers starting from which a thing or a body may well develop (integration).
 122

-When we go from the state of affairs to the thing itself, we see that a thing is always related to several exes at once according to variables that are functions of each other, even if the internal unit remains undetermined.
+When we go from the state of affairs to the thing itself, we see that a thing is always related to several axes at once according to variables that are functions of each other, even if the internal unit remains undetermined.
 122

 But when the things itself undergoes changes of coordinates, strictly speaking it becomes a body, and instead of the function taking the limit and the variable as reference, it takes an invariant and a group of transformations.
 122